jmtey/jmtey/README.md

 - 👋 Hi, I’m @jay mtey
 - 👀 I’m interested in Data Visualization, Data Analytics and Business Intelligence.
+I am a certified Power BI Data Analyst Associate as well.
 -  I have been working in the IT industry since 2011 although my interest in Business Intelligence, Data Analytics and Data Visualization started back in 2015 when I was firstly introduced to a tool called QlikView and thereafter to other data visualisation tools and basic machine learning concepts when I was seconded for a few months to Deloitte UK .
 - 🌱 I’m passionate about finding solutions using data using SQL,Python, Power BI and Tableau among other tools.